Amanda we’re looking to get a new treadmill, what’s the best home treadmill?

 - Console that’s easy to use

-- Folding treadmill – standard for most now
+- Folding treadmill – standard for most now for easy storage

-Commercial At Home Treadmill
+Best Commercial At Home Treadmill – Nordictrack 2450 ($2,999)

 My Nordictrack treadmill had well over 16,500 miles since I brought it home in 2013.

-Since it’s quite a bit more than the 1750 that I often recommend, let’s look at why it’s different.
+Since it’s a bit more than the 1750 that I often recommend, let’s look at why it’s different.

-- Commercial treadmills tend to have a little sturdier build and are made to withstand heavy usage (hence mine has moved 5 times and done many miles)
+- Commercial treadmills tend to have a little sturdier build and are made to withstand heavy usage(hence mine has moved 5 times and done many miles)

-- The 2950 will have a much larger screen at 22 inches than the 1750
+- The 2450 has a much larger screen at 22 inches than the 1750

-- 60 inch belt is great for long legs
+- 60-inch belt is great for long legs

 - -3% to 15% incline